goschevski/goschevski.github.com/content/posts/better-collection-iteration-in-backbone-js.md

 });
 ```

-In this way, we are more flexible and we haven't duplicated code.
+In this way, we are more flexible, and we haven't duplicated code.